-The Amoss fund was established to promote: (1) The delivery of effective and high quality fire protection, rescue, and ambulance services to the citizens of this State; (2) Increased financial support for volunteer fire, rescue, and ambulance companies (VFRACs) by local governments; and (3) the continued financial viability of VFRACs given the greatly increased costs of apparatus and other types of equipment.
+The Amoss Fund was established to promote: (1) the delivery of effective and high-quality fire protection, rescue, and ambulance services to the citizens of this State; (2) increased financial support for volunteer fire, rescue, and ambulance companies (VFRACs) by local governments; and (3) the continued financial viability of VFRACs given the greatly increased costs of apparatus and other types of equipment.

-In fiscal year 2021, the Amoss fund provided grants-in-aid of \$15,000,000 for fire protection, rescue, and ambulance services to all counties.
+In FY22, the Amoss fund provided grants-in-aid of \$15,000,000 for fire protection, rescue, and ambulance services to all counties.
 For purposes of this engagement, the term "county" includes Baltimore City.
 The allocation to each county was determined by the number of property tax accounts within their boundaries.
 Additional funds were provided to counties with municipalities that had "fire protection" expenditures above a statutory threshold.
-The bar chart below reports the Amoss funds allocated to each county in fiscal year 2021.
-The pie chart on page 2 shows the use of funds in fiscal year 2021.
+Figure 1 (p.
+3) below reports the Amoss funds allocated to each county in FY22.
+Figure 2 (p.
+3) shows the use of funds in the FY22.